Gregory M. Gilchrist

 Campus Phone: 419.530.2712

-Prior to joining the faculty, Gilchrist was a criminal defense lawyer both in private practice and in the Office of the Federal Public Defender.
-He has tried over ten cases to verdict and successfully avoided indictment for many more clients.
+Prior to joining the faculty, Gilchrist was a criminal defense lawyer both in private practice and in the Office of the Federal Public Defender for the District of Maryland.
+He has tried over ten cases to verdict and helped many more clients avoid indictment altogether.
 Gilchrist has defended individuals, corporations, and public officials in criminal and civil proceedings, and has represented individuals in congressional investigations.
 He also has conducted internal investigations on behalf of corporations and advised corporations on compliance matters such as the Foreign Corrupt Practices Act (FCPA).
 He continues to practice, representing individuals in federal criminal cases as a member of the CJA Panel for the Northern District of Ohio.